sa2c/CellProfiler-RunOnCluster/README.md

 ### Windows
 Currently testing [CellProfiler 4.2.1](https://cellprofiler.org/releases) on Windows 10 with Python 3.8.

-Previously, a precompiled executable with default settings for the Sunbird cluster in Swansea was provided in [releases](https://github.com/sa2c/CellProfiler-RunOnCluster/releases/download/v1.0/CellProfiler.exe).
+Previously, a precompiled executable with default settings for the SCW Sunbird cluster in Swansea can be found in [releases](https://github.com/sa2c/CellProfiler-RunOnCluster/releases/download/v1.0/CellProfiler.exe).
 These executables require that a Java Runtime Environment is installed.
 You can get one for example form [Java](https://www.java.com/en/download/).

 ### Source Installation
 When running on Linux or developing your own plugins, the most straight forward method is to copy the plugin sources to your Cellprofiler plugins directory.
 Follow the instructions for installing CellProfiler on the [Wiki](https://github.com/CellProfiler/CellProfiler/wiki).
 Choose you operating system on the right side panel.
 Once you have installed CellProfiler, set the plugins directory in Cellprofiler preferences.

-### Loading Plugins
+### Plugins
-Download [Plugins](https://github.com/sa2c/CellProfiler-RunOnCluster/archive/CellProfiler4.zip) and move the files to your plugins directory.
-Please note the plugins ``clusterview`` and ``runoncluster`` are being modified and tested for CellProfiler 4.
+Previous [Plugins](https://github.com/sa2c/CellProfiler-RunOnCluster/archive/master.zip) only work with the precompiled CellProfiler executable (version 3.X.X) mentioned above.
+Please download the latest [Plugins](https://github.com/sa2c/CellProfiler-RunOnCluster/archive/CellProfiler4.zip) from this branch and move the files to your plugins directory.
+Please note the latest plugins, ``clusterview`` and ``runoncluster``, are being tested for CellProfiler 4.

 In the plugins directory, install the [Rynner](https://github.com/sa2c/Rynner) module and additional requirements for the plugins:
 ```